 We found that they were stronger than we expected.
-Sure, if we dropped them from a bar onto a tile or concrete floor, they would probably break, just like any glassware.
+Sure, if we dropped them from a high bar onto a tile or concrete floor, they might break, just like any glassware.
 But if we let them roll off a table onto a wood or linoleum floor, they were fine nine drops out of ten.
 And after daily use for several months, we found no chipping.

 #4 We wondered how many glass straws would get stolen.
 Well, it did happen, but we found that we could reduce theft by the way we presented the straws to customers.

 Here's a helpful hint: Don't say, "We've switched to glass straws.
 Hope you like them!"

 Instead, say, “We want to reduce waste, but also make sure you have a good experience here.”
 Guests said this made them feel honored and a part of the solution.
 They were happy to have a straw to use that wasn't made of plastic or paper.
 They were impressed by the beauty and smoothness of glass, and told an average of six others about their positive experience.

 #5 We played with different lengths and diameters of glass straws.
 Customers felt that the bigger diameters made them drink too fast, and we found that the narrower ones were more likely to break and often needed to be cleaned with a brush.
 So, we decided to sell only the 9 millimeter diameter straws to ensure easy cleaning and greater durability.